epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

-# Delving deeper into quotebank: can quote sentiment analysis help predict boxoffice?
+# Diving deeper into quotebank: does speaking positive about a movie boost box-office revenue?

 Recent research work has investigated the impact of attributes (e.g., budget, release time) in predicting the box-office revenues[^Early-Predictions-of-Movie-Success].
 Particularly, lead actors have been considered as one of the critical drivers for success in the motion pictures industry[^The-Power-of-Stars].